bitbar/test-samples/appium/sample-scripts/java/README.md

 ## Notes
 ### applicationPath-argument
-The applicationPath-argument is only required if the application has not yet been uploaded to Testdroid Cloud and the project.
-When the applicationPath-argument is provided, the application will be automatically be uploaded to Testdroid Cloud before the actual test execution starts.
+The applicationPath-argument is only required if the application has not yet been uploaded to the Testdroid Cloud project.
+When the applicationPath-argument is provided, the application will be automatically uploaded to Testdroid Cloud before the actual test execution starts.
 If the application has already been uploaded, you can omit the parameter.
 In this case Testdroid Cloud will use the latest application that has been uploaded.